Dr Louis Nisiotis

 - Fellow of the Higher Education Academy, UK

-Engaging in multidisciplinary research specialising in Immersive Technologies and their application in Cyber-Physical-Social Systems and in Education.
+Engaging in multidisciplinary research specializing in Immersive Technologies and their application in Cyber-Physical-Social Systems and in Education.

 Research interests include Virtual Reality, Augmented Reality, Mixed Reality, Immersive Learning Technologies, Robotics, Cyber-Physical-Social-Systems, Human Computer Interaction, Computer Supported Collaborative Learning, Student Engagement, Collaboration, Motivation, Sociability, Presence and Immersion in Virtual Worlds.